 Free Consultation

 In the U.S., several states make it illegal to drive when wearing earbuds or headphones.
+Drivers in Texas often ask, “is it illegal to drive with headphones in Texas?”
+The answer may surprise you, while it isn’t directly prohibited, it can still lead to legal and safety consequences if it contributes to an accident.
 So, what is the law in Texas?

 As a result, if you wear headphones, you might not be able to hear an approaching emergency vehicle.
 This may cause you to fail to yield appropriately.
 You may also not notice mechanical issues, which can lead to an accident as well.